-We assessed internal control processes for insurance liability accounting and the accuracy of underlying source data, as well as interconnections between the insurance liability accounting and financial reporting. rate instruments, which are measured at fair value in the financial statements.
+We assessed internal control processes for insurance liability accounting and the accuracy of underlying source data, as well as interconnections between the insurance liability accounting and financial reporting.

 Discount rate of the insurance liability for annuities was increased in the financial year.
 The change has decreased amount of the insurance liability.